math1k98/adguard-lists/README.md

-Filter Lists
-Blocklist and Allowlist
+Filter lists for Blocklist and Allowlist